 - Price indicators mixed

-The average length of time homes were listed fell from 24 days for sales closed in May to 18 days for those closed in June.
-A year ago, homes were on the market an average of 17 days.
+The average number of days homes were listed fell by one to 18 in November.
+A year ago, properties were on the market for an average of 21 days.

 Analysis by Price Range

 Little changed from October in the market for homes priced under $750,000.
 Ending inventory was unchanged at four and pending sales increased by one unit to 11.
 A year ago, these numbers were six and nine, respectively.
 0.4 months of inventory was available at the end of November, also unchanged from October.
 15% of Sunnyvale’s inventory at the end of November and 25% of its pending sales during the month were priced under $750,000.

 Four fewer homes were on the market at the end of November (13) than October (17).
 Pending sales fell by six, from 25 during October to 19 in November.
 That left supply unchanged at 0.7 months.
 This price range made up half of Sunnyvale’s inventory and 43% of its pending sales.

 Inventory and sales fell for homes priced at $1.3 million and up.
 Nine of these homes were listed at the end of November, down two from October.
 One year ago, there were only three homes on the market in this segment.
 14 sales went to contract in November, four less than in October.
 Nine sales went pending a year ago.
 Inventory relative top pending sales was little changed at about 0.6 months.
 35% of inventory and 32% of pending sales were in this segment.